Skip to main content

 • teams can have their cleanup match their release cadence

 Generally, the best practice is to standardize on the format-based model however there are very good reasons to leverage the team-based model.
 This is especially true when the number of teams will not grow over time and their pipelines will not overlap.
-For some organizations, they may wish to leverage both models where most development teams share the same pipeline and a limited few keep their own.
+Some organizations may wish to leverage both models where most development teams share the same pipeline and a limited few keep their own.
 With either model, the deployment of the staging environments will be a similar process.
 They should take careful planning for repository naming to make managing them easier in the long run.

 Starting with Staging